 This is about you and your special relationship with your cat.
 That relationship may have changed, but your cat is never truly gone from your life.
 They’ll always have an impact on you.
 You may not be ready to think about certain memories today but are in a few months.
 You can make that page then.
 There is no deadline for when this needs to be completed.

-You’ll be grieving for a while and having a place to return to when you need to work through that grief can help.
+You’ll be grieving for a while (likely forever) and having a place to return to when you need to work through that grief can help.
 Finding a special, unique memorial to your cat will help.
 Plus, one day it will feel better to think about your cat even if hurts now.
 I can tell you that as I’ve been making my book, the memories have at times made me smile rather than cry.
 I’m nowhere near a place of peace with the loss of my precious Zoloft, but making this special memorial book has pushed me in that direction.
 I hope yours does the same!